Russell-Shean/Taiwan_COVID-19/README.md

 ## Workflow

-1. Download new taiwan districts, pop_by_sex2, cleaning script, and maps and gifs script
+1. Download new taiwan districts, cleaning script, and maps and gifs script
 2. Run cleaning script
        - (OR directly open maps and gifs and run the source() line)
 3. Play around with code in maps and GIFS script to make GIFS, maps and shiny
-4. If you figure out how to get the shiny online, pleaseee email me link and explanation of how you did it hahaha
-5. No, but seriously if you do, email me: russshean@gmail.com

 ## Naming scheme
 inc_by_SAD = incidence stratified by sex, age, and district